frankgu/small_examples/README.md

-# all different kinds small projects that I created while I was learning
+# All different kinds small projects that I created while I was learning
+Check the different branches for different small examples